RocketChat/docs-old/quick-start/installing-and-updating/rapid-deployment-methods/docker-and-docker-compose/docker-containers/README.md

 ## 1. Securing the server: Firewall basics (optional, recommended)

 First, make sure [UFW](https://en.wikipedia.org/wiki/Uncomplicated\_Firewall) (Uncomplicated FireWall) is installed.
-It should be installed by default in Ubuntu, but if it’s not, you can check if it is installed by running.
+It should be installed by default in Ubuntu, but if itÃÂ¢ÃÂÃÂs not, you can check if it is installed by running.

 ```
 apt -qq list ufc